travis-ci/docs-travis-ci-com/user/conditional-builds-stages-jobs.md

 ```
 {: data-file=".travis.yml"}

 Jobs need to be listed explicitly, i.e., using `jobs.include` (or its alias `matrix.include`), in order to specify conditions for them.
-Jobs created via [matrix expansion](/user/customizing-the-build/#build-matrix) currently cannot have conditions, but they can be conditionally excluded (see the next section).
+Jobs created via [matrix expansion](/user/customizing-the-build/#build-matrix) currently cannot have conditions, but they can be conditionally excluded (see [below](/#conditionally-excluding-jobs)).

 Jobs that do not match the condition will be skipped silently.

 ## Conditionally Excluding Jobs

-Configure Travis CI to exclude jobs only when certain conditions are met.

-For example, this will create two jobs on all branches, but only one job (with the env var `ONE=one`) on the master branch:
+You can configure Travis CI to exclude jobs when certain conditions are met.
+For example, this will create two jobs on all branches, but only one job (with the env var `ONE=one`) on the `master` branch:

 ```yaml
 env: